vagurtomejia/hANuMAn/dev/ROR/2-3_database-associations.md

 It happens into the Model class definition

 eg: in class Job
-validates :totle, :company, presence: true
+validates :title, :company, presence: true

 Here are some common validators:
 :presence true - make sure the field contains some data